MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/set-up-an-archive-and-deletion-policy-for-mailboxes.md

 1. Acesse [https://protection.office.com](https://protection.office.com).

-2. Entre no Office 365 usando sua conta de administrador global.
+2. Sign in to Office 365 using your global administrator account.

 3. No centro de &amp; conformidade de segurança, vá para **arquivo**de **governança** \> de dados.